danog/MadelineProto/docs/TD_docs/methods/setOption.md

 YOU CANNOT USE THIS METHOD IN MADELINEPROTO

 Sets value of an option.
 See list of available options on https: core.telegram.org/tdlib/options.
-Only writable options can be set
+Only writable options can be set.
+Can be called before authorization

 ### Params: